lf-edge/ekuiper/docs/en_US/manager-ui/overview.md

   ![login](./resources/login.png)

-### Create a Kuiper node
+### Create a eKuiper node

-When creating a kuiper node, you need to fill in the "node type", "node name" and "endpoint URL".
+When creating a eKuiper node, you need to fill in the "node type", "node name" and "endpoint URL".

 * Node Type: Select `Direct Connect Node` (`Huawei IEF Node` is dedicated to Huawei users).